trilitech/tezos-developer-docs/src/pages/tezos-basics/tezos-blockchain-overview/whitepaper/index.md

 ##### Generating the random seed

 Every block mined carries a hash commitment to a random number chosen by the miner.
 These numbers must be revealed in the next cycle under penalty of forfeiting the safety bond.
-This harsh penalty is meant to prevent selective whitholding of the numbers which could be sued to attack the entropy of the seed.
+This harsh penalty is meant to prevent selective withholding of the numbers which could be used to attack the entropy of the seed.

 Malicious miners in the next cycle could attempt to censor such reveals, however since multiple numbers may be revealed in a single block, they are very unlikely to succeed.